 Or for Atresmedia Corporación de Medios de Comunicación:

-Does Atresmedia Corporación de Medios de Comunicación Have A Good ROE?
+Does Atresmedia Corporación de Medios de Comunicación Have A Good ROCE?

-Combining Atresmedia Corporación de Medios de Comunicación's Debt And Its 19% Return On Equity
+Atresmedia Corporación de Medios de Comunicación's Current Liabilities And Their Impact On Its ROCE

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.